This post is sponsored by La Espanola Olive Oil

 Orange and olive oil cake : This cake is light and fresh with the zingy citrus flavours.
 Will be making this again regularly.

-You can find more recipes on their website and also on Chef Amelia’s cooking school in Seville.
+You can find more recipes on their website and also at Chef Amelia’s cooking school in Seville.

 You can buy La Espanola olive oils at your local supermarkets and this oil will be used at the Food at 52 Cooking School for all their lessons.